Home

 • When Shakey the Robot was covered in the 20 Nov 1970 edition of Life Magazine, the machine was referred to as “the first electronic person.”

 Artificial Intelligence has come a long way and achieved significant milestones over the years.
 The history of AI and machine learning cannot be discussed without mentioning Shakey the Robot.
 Created in the late 1960s, Shakey was the first mobile robot with the ability to perceive and reason about its surroundings.
-Its developers were a group of engineers in Stanford Research Institute (SRI) managed by Charles Rosen, and the project was funded by the Defense Advanced Research Projects Agency (DARPA).
+Its developers were a group of engineers at Stanford Research Institute (SRI) managed by Charles Rosen, and the project was funded by the Defense Advanced Research Projects Agency (DARPA).

 Charles Rosen with Shakey